Where We Serve

 Moldova is the poorest nation in Europe.
 In the rural areas where most Tomorrow Clubs work, desperate parents leave children behind to find work abroad.
-These forgotten children need to know they have Heavenly Father who loves them.
+These forgotten children need to know they have a Heavenly Father who loves them.
 Through weekly Bible clubs, leaders from local churches introduce these hurting kids to Jesus, and provide the long term discipleship needed to encourage deep, enduring, community-engaging Christian faith.

 With its hard-line communist government, Belarus is a hard place for evangelical Christians.
 Despite persecution, local churches are finding Tomorrow Clubs a great way to bring the Good News to unchurched kids and families.